Mac DeMarco’s Indie Night at Packed First Ave

 We recently had the joy of Mac DeMarco stopping at First Avenue, and it felt about exactly how you’d want a Mac DeMarco show to feel.
 Loose, funny, a little all over the place at times, but in a way that works perfectly for him, and showcases the fun side of the music.
 The room was packed before he even came out, and once the set started, the crowd stayed locked in the entire night.

-Opening up the night was Mock Media- admittedly, I had not heard of them before, but they brought some GROOVY guitar and basslines, and their performance felt more like a jam session than anything else.
+Opening up the night was Mock Media, and admittedly, I had not heard of them before, but they brought some GROOVY guitar and basslines, and their performance felt more like a jam session than anything else.
 It was fun!

-Right away, however, the biggest thing was that this place was PACKED, balcony, floor, even the bathroom, almost 24/7.
+After the opening set from Mock Media, the biggest thing I noticed was that this place was PACKED, from the balcony to the floor, even the bathroom, almost completely.
 It was really hard to be able to move around in this place, and even try to find a proper view for the show, so next time he rolls around, be prepared to show up and nab a spot even before the opener appears fully!

 After a little while, Mac showed up and took the stage, and the night turned into one filled with awesome music, random stories, crowd banter, and everyone screaming lyrics back at him.
 The set pulled from basically every era, too.
 “For the First Time,” “Still Beating,” “On the Level,” and “Passing Out Pieces” all sounded great live, but obviously “Chamber of Reflection” and “Freaking Out the Neighborhood” got some of the biggest reactions of the night.
 Hearing an entire room yell every word to those songs wasn’t a surprise either, and practically every person there knew every lyric.